HOW MANY SICK DAYS DO I GET?

 WHAT SHOULD I DO IF I’M SICK?

-You must notify the College as soon as possible, by contacting the absence reporting line at 514 931-8731 ext.
-1007.
+You must notify the College as soon as possible, by contacting the absence reporting line of the Continuing Education office.

 Upon your return to work, you will need to complete a Certificate of Absence form and submit it as soon as possible to Maeve Muldowney, Dean of Continuing Education and Community Services (CECS).
 If the absence is foreseen, you should submit the Certificate of Absence form to the Dean of CECS in advance.
 Note: The Certificate of Absence form can be found on the Dawson College website, under “Online Forms“.